pschanely/CrossHair/README.md

 This is not a new idea; it was first described in [this paper](https://hoheinzollern.files.wordpress.com/2008/04/seer1.pdf).
 However, to my knowledge, CrossHair is the most complete implementation of the idea: it has at least some support for symbolic lists, dicts, sets, and custom/mutable objects.

+## How to write contracts

+CrossHair largely follows the [PEP 316](https://www.python.org/dev/peps/pep-0316/) syntax for expressing "contracts."
+In short:
+- Place contracts inside the docstrings for functions.
+- Declare your post-conditions (what you expect to be true of the function's return value) with a comment line like this: `post: __return__ > 0`
+  - If you like, you can use a single underscore (`_`) as a short-hand for `__return__`.
+- Functions are checked if they have at least one post-condition line in their docstring.
+- Declare your pre-conditions (what you expect to be true of the function's inputs) with a comment line like this: `pre: x < y`
+- Delcare that your function mutates arguments with square brackets.
+  - When doing so, the old values of the arguments are available in a special object called `__old__`.
+Example: `post[x]: x > __old__.x`
+  - Comparison for the purposes of mutation checking is a "deep" comparison.
+  - Use empty square brackets to assert that the function does not mutate any argument.
+- Declare that your function can validly raise certain exceptions with a comment line like this: `raises: IndexError, ZeroDivisionError`
+- Declare class invariants in the docstring for a class like this: `inv: self.foo < self.bar`
+  - Class invariants apply additional pre- and post-conditions to each checked member function.

 ## Why Should I Use CrossHair?

 **More precision.** Commonly, we care about more than just the type.
 Is it really any integer, or is it a **positive** integer?
 Is it any list, or does it have to be a non-empty list?
 CrossHair gives you that precision:

 ![Image showing an average function](doc/average.png)

-**Interprocedural analysis.** CrossHair (1) validates the preconditions of called functions and (2) uses postconditions of called functions to help it prove postconditions in the caller.
+**Interprocedural analysis.** CrossHair (1) validates the pre-conditions of called functions and (2) uses post-conditions of called functions to help it prove post-conditions in the caller.

 ![Image showing CrossHair caller and callee](doc/zipped_pairs.png)